Tinks18/ROckPaperScissors/README.md

 Here is a list of features of the website that were tested and the tests and list of the tests that were performed after which it was concluded that the site legitimately  works well.

-- The  Navigation bar has four links that when clicked take you different sections of the website.
+- The  Navigation bar has a Reset button that when clicked resets different sections of the website.
-- Buttons which when clicked gives a an intercative response as the user choice is dsiplayed.
+- Buttons which when clicked gives a an interactive response as the user choice is dsiplayed.
 - The Computer choice section makes random choices and displays them everytime on a high contrast display for ease of reading.
 - The game is responsive on different tablets and mobile screens.
 - The pictures are responsive as the pictures resize on mobile screens and tablet screens.